grafana/explore-traces/docs/sources/_index.md

 Here's how this works.

 First, you select **Full traces** as the signal type and then choose the **Errors** metric.
-To compare the error rates, you can use the **Comparison** tab.
+To correlate attribute values with errors, you can use the **Comparison** tab.
-This tab compares errors in traces over the given time range versus traces that don't have errors.
+This tab surfaces attributes values that heavily correlate with erroring spans.
-The results are ordered by the difference in those attributes by the highest ones first.
-You can see what's causing the most issues immediately.
+The results are ordered by the difference in those attributes by the highest ones first which helps you see what's causing the errors immediately.
-This error shows that there is a 99.34% variance in this operation which occurs 100% of the error span.
+This error shows that 99.34% of the time the span name was equal to `HTTP GET /api/datasources/proxy/uid/:uid/*`.
+The span was also erroring.

 ![Errors are immediately visible by the large red bars](images/explore-traces-errors-metric-flow.png)